artifice-network/networking/README.md

 ### Purpose
 the point of this crate is to provide networking support between peers on MAC, Linux, and Windows it will also act as the artifice server

-##
+## Version details

-future implementations include async read/write, as well as async compression
+this version adds support for both async client, and async server implementations
 ## Example usage

 it would be better to use a management crate but these example would technically work